Point Lookout: a free weekly publication of Chaco Canyon Consulting

 For example, a group can reach a design decision that none of its members support, because all of its members imagine that serious conflict — possibly threatening the group's ability to work together — would erupt if they were to express their honest objections to the proposed design.

 Although all of these biases (and others) can lead groups to decisions their members do not support, the results can actually be positive.
 Some groups do well in spite of themselves.
 It's rare, but it happens.
-First in this series Go to top Top Next issue: Office Automation Next Issue
+Design Errors and Groupthink First issue in this series Go to top Top Next issue: Office Automation Next Issue

 303 Secrets of Workplace PoliticsIs every other day a tense, anxious, angry misery as you watch people around you, who couldn't even think their way through a game of Jacks, win at workplace politics and steal the credit and glory for just about everyone's best work including yours?
 Read 303 Secrets of Workplace Politics, filled with tips and techniques for succeeding in workplace politics.
 More info